Heixier/pranks/README.md

 ### Note
 Replaced files will be stored in a .bak copy because I'm nice

-(These programs have only been tested on 42SG's Dell Optiplex 7400s with their specific user environments, I cannot guarantee they will work forever due to system updates)
+(These programs have only been tested on 42SG's Dell Optiplex 7400s. and I cannot guarantee they will work if it has been too long since my last update)

 # Manual
 Alternatively, you can run each script manually